joola/joola.datastore-devnull/README.md

 [![Build Status][3]][4] [![Gitter chat](https://badges.gitter.im/joola/joola.png)](https://gitter.im/joola)

-**joola.datastore-embedded** is a joola plugin to provide an in-memory based data store for its operation.
+**joola.datastore-devnull** is a joola plugin to provide an in-memory based data store for its operation.

 ### Setup Guide

-There's no need to setup anything, the embedded store is used when no other data stores are configured.
+There's no need to setup anything, the /dev/null store is used when no other data stores are configured.

 ### Contributing
 We would love to get your help!
 We have outlined a simple [Contribution Policy][18] to support a transparent and easy merging